Populism in the United States: Donald Trump

-Donald Trump, president from 2017 to 2021, has also been referred to as a populist.
+Donald Trump, president from 2017 to 2021 and since 2025, has been referred to as a populist.
 His rhetoric presented him as a leader who "alone can fix" the problems of American politics and represent the "forgotten men and women of our country", with echoes of the populism of Jackson's presidency.
-Donald Trump's modern populism is argued to show the symbiotic relationship between nationalism and populism.
+Trump's modern populism is argued to show the symbiotic relationship between nationalism and populism.
 Moreover, the rise of Trump's election was argued by some scholars to represent the "tyranny of the majority", whereby Trump's attacks on liberal and progressive politics allowed him to gain enough voters to win, so he did not need to appease the majority of voters or be a president for "every American".

 Bernie Sanders

-Bernie Sanders has been called a populist from the opposite side of the political spectrum to Trump.
-However, differences have also been seen between the two.
-Sanders' populism is opposed to political, corporate, and media elites, especially the US financial industry epitomized by Wall Street, as well as the wealthiest one percent.
-When he did not win the Democratic nomination for president in the 2016 Democratic Party presidential primaries, he was re-elected as an independent senator for his home state Vermont in 2018.
-Other populist Democratic politicians in Sanders' vein include Elizabeth Warren and Alexandria Ocasio-Cortez.
+Bernie Sanders has been called a populist from the opposite side of the political spectrum to Trump, with many differences between the two.
+Sanders' populism is opposed to political, corporate, and media elites, especially the American financial industry epitomized by Wall Street, as well as the wealthiest one percent.
+After he did not win the Democratic nomination for president in the 2016 Democratic Party presidential primaries, he was re-elected as an independent senator for his home state Vermont in 2018 and 2024.
+Other Democratic politicians in Sanders' vein include Elizabeth Warren and Alexandria Ocasio-Cortez.

+Sanders ran again in the Democratic nomination for president in the 2020 Democratic Party presidential primaries, suspending his campaign after several significant losses to Joe Biden in that year's Democratic primaries.